 Celestial Bureaucracy: A pretty effective one in Kingdom Come.
 Jesus is the proverbial head of state, the Levite priests oversee the rebuilt Temple, and the 11 apostles act as the civil governors with King David as their leader.

 Chaste Hero: Raymie Steele in Kingdom Come.
 His being a "glorified" renders him permanently unable to seek any sort of sexual relationship.
-In fact, any child that was Caught Up In The Rapture will end up coming back as a Chaste Hero.
+In fact, any child that was Caught Up in the Rapture will end up coming back as a Chaste Hero.

 Conspiracy Theorist: Buck Williams' informant Dirk Burton is played as one in both the novels and the movies.
+He surprisingly turns out to be right, as is competing investigative reporter Eric Miller when he is working on a piece about the coming one-world government that he and his wife get murdered for.

 Corrupt Corporate Executive: Joshua Todd-Cothran and Jonathan Stonagal...until Nicolae executes the both of them.
 Prior to becoming the President of Romania, Carpathia himself personified this trope, as anyone who stood in his way were killed or bribed into submission.